 Students interested in a more flexible Arts- and Sciences-based program in environmental studies are encouraged to consider the Bachelor of Environmental Studies (BES).

-Applicants who are unsure about which credential to pursue (BES or BES-NS) should make an appointment with the Advising Centre or refer to the Bachelor of Environmental Studies website for more information.
+Applicants who are unsure about which credential to pursue (BES or BES-NS) should make an appointment with the Advising Centre or contact Environmental Studies for more information.

 Note 1: Students may also present English 12, English Literature 12, English 12 First Peoples, AP English, or IB English A (standard level or higher level), or out-of-province equivalent.

 Note 2: Applicants who plan to complete additional Chemistry should complete the prerequisites for CHEM 113 while in secondary school or through upgrading once at UFV.
 See CHEM 113 for the current prerequisites for this course.